dustinkirkland/petname/README.md

  - Decentralized
  - Secure

-Furthermore, words are:
+Furthermore, PetName words are:

  - 3 syllables or less
  - 8 characters or less
- - Recognized by dict(1)
+ - Recognized by dict(1) as a word
+ - A regularly used word according to the SCOWL database
- - Adverbs should end in "-ly", for consistency
+ - Adverbs end in "-ly", for consistency

-The default packaging includes:

- - Simple
-   - 1,052 names
-   - 2,714 adjectives
-   - 748 adverbs
- - Complex
-   - 5,931 names
-   - 37,389 adjectives
-   - 12,814 adverbs

 A 1-word PetName consists of one random name.
 A 2-word Petname consists of a random adjective and a random name.
 A 3-word (or more than 3 word) PetName consists of random adverb(s) and an adjective and a name.